 |-||People who have received huge cash benefits from prior investments|

 Long term investments offer several advantages.
-They compound interest like fixed deposits in a bank and are more tax efficient like certain mutual fund investments.
-Long term investments are held for 3 years or more, but these kind of investments need commitment even if you face financial crunches in between.
+The compound interest like fixed deposits in a bank and are more tax efficient like certain mutual fund investments.
+Long term investments are held for 3 years or more, but this kind of investment needs commitment even if you face financial crunches in between.

 Long term investments give superior returns whenever it matures.
-These kind of investments are suited perfectly for your child, as you can plan financially for his/her future - education, marriage and lifestyle.
-There are several long term investment options available and you must choose one carefully depending on your financial goals and the risk factors attached to the investment plans in India.
+This kind of investment is suited perfectly for your child, as you can plan financially for his/her future - education, marriage, and lifestyle.
+There are several long term investment options available and you must choose one carefully depending on your financial goals and the risk factors attached to the investment plans in india.

 It’s called ‘Long term’ for a reason, you invest and forget about the money till the time it matures.
 Keep a tab on your savings from time-to-time so that you’ve an idea of your investments.
 Here are some long term investment options for you –